Sun Chronicle closes downtown office to public; paper continues to publish

 The Sun Chronicle’s downtown office will be closed to the public and its hours of operation shortened indefinitely because of the pandemic.
 The newspaper will continue to publish.

-Customers will still be able to reach the circulation department between the hours of 8 a.m. and 11 a.m., and classified advertising, advertising departments between the hours of 9 a.m. and 2 p.m.
+Customers will still be able to reach the circulation department between the hours of 8 a.m. and 11 a.m., and advertising department between the hours of 9 a.m. and 2 p.m.

 The newsroom can be reached between 10 a.m. and 7 p.m.